 Agree next steps with management regarding the "why, who, what, when and how" of proposed changes.

 Implement the changes agreed at the planning stage.
 Meet with Management to review progress and provide feedback.

 This is a significant project for a business and it pays to do it properly.
-Using an external Project Manager who will be objective and will be focused on completing each stage of the project will ensure the project is completed in a timely manner and will achieve expected benefits.
+Using an external Project Manager who will be objective and focused on completing each stage of the project will ensure it is is completed on time and with the expected benefits.

 Contact us now to discuss how Empower could help you reap the benefits of BPI!